Spiritual Threads in Psychotherapeutic WorkWith Module Speakers:

 - Demonstrations and supervisions

 - Comprehensive study guides

-- How different thinkers and clinicians have followed or diverged from theology in approaching the human search for meaning, purpose and consolation
+- Exploring how practitioners have followed or diverged from theology in approaching the therapeutic search for meaning

-- How to work respectfully and supportively with clients who have experienced their spirituality as a cause of suffering and those for whom it has been and remains a source of strength
+- Examining how to work with clients who have experienced their spirituality as a cause of suffering

 Dr Alexandra DentExample of Introducing Heart Led Psychotherapy to a Client